Your money-making expert. Financial journalist, TV and radio personality.

 Plus there are caravan parks not just all over the UK, but all over Europe, so there is plenty of scope as to where you can go.
 Although, of course, you will have to bear in mind the travel costs if you’re thinking of going somewhere distant.

-Even during high season, during the busiest period, caravans rarely cost over £600 a week and most tend to be between £200-£400.
+Even during high season, during the busiest period, most caravans rarely cost over £700 a week and most tend to be between £400-£600.
 While caravans are self-catered and many parks boast facilities such as swimming pools, tennis courts and play areas, you will have to remember that the cost of eating, travel and entertainment must be considered on top of the price of accommodation.

 Rather than renting a caravan there is always the possibility of buying one of your own.
 You might think it would make sense to have your own caravan which you can use at any time and rent out the rest of the year.
 In fact, Park Holidays offers free static caravans for those who want one, which sounds like a really good deal.
 However, whilst it might be tempting to get yourself a new caravan if you can afford one, we would recommend against it.

 The additional costs soon rack up, though.
-As the owner of the ‘free’ caravan you would be responsible for pitch fees that average around £3,000 a year, about £250 a year for water and rates, around £300 a year for gas and electricity, and you would also have to pay for Caravan Holiday Home insurance which costs between £200-300 a year.
-All in all you could be looking at £3,850 a year for your free holiday home!
+As the owner of the ‘free’ caravan you would be responsible for pitch fees that range from £3,000 a year to over £12,000 a year, depending on the location.
+You also need to take water rates, gas and electricity and Caravan Holiday Home insurance into account, which could add thousands onto your bill.

 As a caravan owner you will also be at the mercy of the park owners so make sure you research carefully before signing any contracts.